KRISACHAN/ying-web/services/api-service/README.md

 ## License 📝

-MIT - Feel free to use it! ❤️
+MIT - Go wild!
+Just remember to spread the love! ❤️

 ---

 Made with ❤️ by [@ying-web](https://github.com/KRISACHAN/ying-web)

+_"For I know the plans I have for you," declares the LORD, "plans to prosper you and not to harm you, plans to give you hope and a future."_ - Jeremiah 29:11 📖